Sithum-Amayuru/Diabetes-Prediction-System/README.md

 # Diabetes-Prediction-System
 A Machine Learning web application that predicts diabetes risk using a Support Vector Machine (SVM) classifier.
 Features a user-friendly interface built with Streamlit and standardized medical data processing
-🚀 Live Demo
+# Live Demo
-[Paste your Streamlit Cloud Link Here - Optional]
+Check out the live application here: [Diabetes Prediction Web App] https://diabetes-prediction-system-dsqnm6rzqfht5eevxulwwi.streamlit.app/

-Project Overview
+# Project Overview
 The core of this project is a Support Vector Machine (SVM) classifier.
 I chose SVM because it is highly effective at finding the optimal "hyperplane" that separates data points into categories—in this case, Diabetic and Non-Diabetic.

-Key Features:
+# Key Features:
 Algorithm: SVM with a Linear Kernel.

 Accuracy: Achieved a test accuracy of approximately 77-82%.